gtxaspec/wz_mini_hacks/README.md

 RTSP_LOW_RES_TARGET_BITRATE=""
 RTSP_LOW_RES_ENC_PARAMETER=""
 RTSP_LOW_RES_FPS=""

+RTSP_AUTH_DISABLE="false"

 ```
 the singular stream will be located at ```rtsp://login:password@IP_ADDRESS:8554/unicast```
 multiple streams are located at ```rtsp://login:password@IP_ADDRESS:8554/video1_unicast``` and ```rtsp://login:password@IP_ADDRESS:8554/video2_unicast```

+You may disable authentication by setting `RTSP_AUTH_DISABLE` to true.

+Setting the FPS is not required unless you want to change the default device settings.

 Note:  If you don't set the password, the password will be set to the unique MAC address of the camera, in all uppercase, including the colons... for example:.
 AA:BB:CC:00:11:22.
 It's typically printed on the camera.
 Higher video bitrates may overload your Wi-Fi connection, so a wired connection is recommended.